 Chapter 1 - General Provisions

-This ordinance shall be known as and may be referred to as the Weber County Forest Campground Ordinance.
+This Title shall be known and may be referred to as the Weber County Mobile Home Park Ordinance.

-For the purpose of the ordinance, terms used herein are defined as follows:
+For the purpose of this Ordinance, terms used herein are defined as follows:

 Back to Top of Page